gsoosk/SmoolaCompiler/README.md

 In Phase 3 of project it shows remaining errors and do type checking.

+In Phase 4 Java byte code of smoola code will be generated.

 ## PHASE1 (LEXER)
 checking grammer of language.